cryanwashere/Floral/README.md

 model = Model()
 ```

-When constructing a graph in floral, there exists ```flora.graph.GraphNode``` objects, and ```flora.graph.GraphModule``` objects.
-All of a graph's functionality comes from the ```flora.graph.GraphNode``` objects, which either store data, or perform functions, and are linked to parent nodes.
-The ```flora.graph.GraphModule``` objects simply contain node objects, and exist only for abstraction.
-All ```flora.graph.GraphModule``` objects must have a ```link``` attribute, which is a reference to the last node in their graph.
+When constructing a graph in floral, there exists ```floral.graph.GraphNode``` objects, and ```floral.graph.GraphModule``` objects.
+All of a graph's functionality comes from the ```floral.graph.GraphNode``` objects, which either store data, or perform functions, and are linked to parent nodes.
+The ```floral.graph.GraphModule``` objects simply contain node objects, and exist only for abstraction.
+All ```floral.graph.GraphModule``` objects must have a ```link``` attribute, which is a reference to the last node in their graph.

 lets load the MNIST dataset to train our nerual network on.
 ```python
 mnist = datasets.MNIST()
 ```

-When we want to inference our graph, we attach the variable tensors to their respective nodes, in this case the model's input node, and loss node, and use the ```flora.graph.forward_trace(node)``` method to get the node's output, which is the model's loss in this case.
+When we want to inference our graph, we attach the variable tensors to their respective nodes, in this case the model's input node, and loss node, and use the ```floral.graph.forward_trace(node)``` method to get the node's output, which is the model's loss in this case.

  ```python
  def inference(input_link, loss_link, x, y):